bgylemo/bgylemo.github.io/aboutme.md

 ---

 ### Who am I?
 A computational biologist interested in the X-chromosome.
-Doing a PhD in Colm Nestors group at Linköping University, Sweden.
+Currently doing a PhD in Colm Nestors group at Linköping University, Sweden.
 Will be half-way in April 2023.
-Chess, running and powerlifting.
+Outside of work I enjoy playing chess, running and powerlifting.

 ### What are my research interests?
-On a very overarching level my primary research interest is how and why men and women are affected by diseases differently.
-Why are many autoimmune dieases more common in women, and why are men more susceptible to severe infections?
-This difference is probably due to a multidude of factors, including differences in lifestyle, hormones and genetics.
+On an overarching level my primary research interest is why men and women are affected by diseases differently.
+Why are many autoimmune dieases more common in women, and why are infections often more severe in men?
+This is often assocaited with a difference in immune function or potential, where women have a more active immune system.
+This is probably due to a multidude of factors, including differences in lifestyle, hormones and genetics.

-However, as someone who is fascinated by genetics this is the area that I want to focus my research on; how can the largest genetic difference in males vs females, the X-chromosome, contribute to preventing or promting disease?
+As someone who is fascinated by the latter, I want to focus my research on the genetic contributions of this disparity.
+As the X-chromosome is the largest genetic difference between men and women its a good place to start looking for differences.
+To this end I look both at sex-biased gene expression but also direct measures of escape from X-chromosome inactivation, such as allele-specific expression.

 ### What kind of work do I do?
 I am a wet lab biologist by education (masters degree in Medical Biology from Linköping University), but for the last 3½ years I have worked (almost) exclusively with processing and analysing data.
-The projects I'm currently working on involves whole-exome sequencing (WES), RNA-seq and DNA methylation array (EPIC) data and has been analysed using Bash and R. I will write more about these projects once they are finished.
+The projects I'm currently working on involves whole-exome sequencing (WES), whole-genome sequencing (WGS), RNA-seq and DNA methylation array (EPIC) data and has been analysed using Bash and R.
+Outside of research I do moderate amounts of teaching in a bioinformatics and big data course where I have created a RNA-seq data pipeline (from fastq files to edgeR output) for introducting topics such aligners, sequence quality metrics.
+I also teach part of a statistical introductory course to Master Medical Biology students, mainly about statistical testing of groups and study design.